Fact: Most successful companies have a documented content marketing strategy. Find the steps to create yours in this blog.

+To build a successful content marketing strategy, it is first important to understand what content marketing is all about.
 As the Content Marketing Institute puts it, content marketing is “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action”.

 In other words, we can say that with a problem-solving approach, content marketing is a way in which brands can tell their stories, connect with their customer base and boost sales.
 Any piece of editorial content circulated by companies in the form of articles, videos, infographics, or images is deemed a form of content marketing.
 Such brand content is planned extensively by an editorial team.